mason-bryant/Obsidian-Tagvis/README.md

 <img src="./screenshot.png" />

-This is a plugin for visualization the tags in your vault as a hierarchy.
+This is a plugin that visualizes the tags in your vault using a sunburst chart.
+It helps you explore the structure of your tags and their combinations, making it easy to understand how different tags relate to one another.

 It is very much a work in progress (including this README) so please stay tuned for updates.

 ## Configuration: